adrientetar/kotlin-fontmake/README.md

 ## How It Works

-This library bundles pre-compiled fontmake binaries created using [Nuitka](https://nuitka.net/), a Python-to-native compiler.
+This library bundles pre-compiled fontmake binaries created using [Nuitka], a Python-to-native compiler.
 The binary includes:

 - Python interpreter (embedded)
 - fontmake and all dependencies (fonttools, ufo2ft, glyphsLib, etc.)